 Where Does Self-Service Begin?

-There might be a highly curated IT model, and the business users can then access that data model to create their own visualizations and do some of their own analysis.
+There might be a highly curated IT model, and the business users can then access that data model to create their own visualizations and do some of their own data analysis.
 In some cases, though, that still has some of the same challenges as a pure IT-Managed solution.
-Business users still need to wait for an IT team to walk through developing the processes (ETL processes in many cases) to move data from the source system into a model that Power BI can easily access.
-Because of that delay, some organizations may handoff at an earlier point and say, “Not only do we allow users to build data visualizations and Power BI, but we’re going to allow them to do their own modeling against the data warehouse and potentially develop their own analytical models on which the visualizations are built.”
+Business users still need to wait for an IT team to walk through developing the processes (ETL processes in many cases) to move data from the source system into a model that an analytics platform like Power BI can easily access.
+Because of that delay, some organizations may hand off at an earlier point and say, “Not only do we allow users to build data visualizations and Power BI, but we’re going to allow them to do their own modeling against the data warehouse and potentially develop their own analytical models on which the visualizations are built.”

-We can continue that same mindset where we move access and capabilities into the Self-Service space and give users earlier access into this process.
+We can continue that same mindset where we move data access and capabilities into the Self-Service space and give users earlier access into this process.
 We might not even require users to access data from our data warehouse; we may allow them to go all the way back into a data lake.
 That data lake may not have that same rich semantic layer or well-defined model.
 Instead, we’re really giving them access to some initially prepared data that’s been harvested and collected from the various source systems.

 We may even go all the way back and allow users to have direct access to source systems.
 Ultimately, we can allow Self-Service to take on any or all the roles and processes that were performed by IT.